Caso Avícola Villalobos

 Case Background

 Reproductores Avícolas, S.A. filed this summary proceeding against Lisa, S.A. alleging that Lisa's right to claim dividends had prescribed through the passage of more than five years without having been claimed.
 The case was heard before the Twelfth Multipersonal Civil Court of First Instance of Guatemala.
-After all procedural phases of the summary proceeding through the hearing had been completed, BDT filed memorial 1353-24 requesting admission as a third-party co-litigant supporting the defendant.
+The prescription action forms part of the Avícola Group's pattern of legal actions aimed at extinguishing the outstanding dividend obligations owed to Lisa as a shareholder.
+After all procedural phases of the summary proceeding through the hearing had been completed, BDT Investments Inc. filed memorial 1353-24 requesting admission as a third-party co-litigant (tercero coadyuvante) supporting the defendant.

 Ruling